Keyfactor/gcp-apigee-orchestrator/readme_source.md

 **Overview**

-Apigee is a Google Cloud Platform GCP software product for developing and managing APIs.
-The remote GCP Apigee Orchestrator allows for the remote management of Apigee certificate stores.
+Apigee is a Google Cloud Platform (GCP) software product for developing and managing APIs.
+The Remote GCP Apigee Orchestrator allows for the remote management of Apigee certificate stores.
 Inventory and Management functions are supported.

 This agent implements four job types – Inventory, Management Add, Create and Management Remove.
 Below are the steps necessary to configure this Orchestrator.